-MEMPHIS, Tenn., Aug.
-30, 2012 /PRNewswire/ -- MAA (NYSE: MAA) announced today that it has completed the acquisition of Haven at Blanco, an upscale 436-unit multi-family apartment community in San Antonio, Texas.
+MEMPHIS, Tenn., May 22, 2013 /PRNewswire/ -- MAA (NYSE: MAA) announced today that it has completed the acquisition of Station Square at Cosner's Corner, a 260-unit upscale multifamily apartment community located in Fredericksburg, Virginia.

-MAA is a self-administered, self-managed apartment-only real estate investment trust, which currently owns or has ownership interest in 49,264 apartment units focused on delivering full-cycle and superior investment performance throughout the Sunbelt region of the U.S. For further details, please refer to the MAA website at www.maac.com or contact Investor Relations at [email protected].
-6584 Poplar Ave., Memphis, TN 38138.
+MAA is a self-administered, self-managed apartment-only real estate investment trust (REIT), which currently owns or has ownership interest in 49,873 apartment units focused on delivering full-cycle and superior investment performance throughout the Sunbelt region of the U.S. For further details, please refer to the MAA website at www.maac.com or contact Investor Relations at [email protected] 6584 Poplar Ave., Memphis, TN 38138.

 Certain matters in this press release may constitute forward-looking statements within the meaning of Section 27-A of the Securities Act of 1933 and Section 21E of the Securities and Exchange Act of 1934.
 Such statements include, but are not limited to, statements made about anticipated acquisition and economic performance results.
 Actual results and the timing of certain events could differ materially from those projected in or contemplated by the forward-looking statements due to a number of factors, including changes in general economic conditions or the capital markets, competitive factors including overbuilding or other supply/demand imbalances in some or all of our markets, changes in interest rates and other items that are difficult to control, as well as the other general risks inherent in the apartment and real estate businesses.
 Reference is hereby made to the filings of Mid-America Apartment Communities, Inc., with the Securities and Exchange Commission, including quarterly reports on Form 10-Q, reports on Form 8-K, and its annual report on Form 10-K, particularly including the risk factors contained in the latter filing.